-Three listed song birds have the potential to nest in riparian habitat located within or adjacent to the proposed Project ROW.
+Three listed song birds have the potential to nest in riparian habitat located within the proposed Project ROW.
 Most of this area, approximately nine of the 10 acres, is located on NFS lands.
-These migratory species are summer residents in California and have some potential to occur in the proposed Project area and may include the western yellow-billed cuckoo, southwestern willow flycatcher, and least Bell's vireo.
+These migratory species are summer residents in the proposed Project area and include the western yellow-billed cuckoo, southwestern willow flycatcher, and least Bell's vireo.
 These species are associated with riparian areas that occur adjacent to access roads at Bouquet Reservoir, San Francisquito Creek, and in Haskell Canyon.
-Riparian vegetation is also located at the quarry haul road crossing at Bouquet Canyon Creek.
+Riparian vegetation is located at the quarry haul road crossing at Bouquet Canyon Creek.
 SCE has indicated that impacts to riparian habitat would be avoided.
-The proposed Project would span drainages, avoid impacts in Riparian Conservation Areas, and minimize potential disturbances to other sensitive areas, such as, to riparian vegetation, and restricting travel would be restricted to existing roads. in these sensitive areas.
+The proposed Project would span drainages, avoid impacts to riparian vegetation, and travel would be restricted to existing roads in these sensitive areas.
 In addition, where existing road traffic occurs, such as the quarry road and along existing roadways, impacts to these three riparian bird species are not expected as this area is located adjacent to Bouquet Road, a heavily traveled corridor.
 However, construction activities including noise, vehicle traffic, and human presence could result in impacts to nesting birds if project related activities are conducted during the breeding season in more isolated areas including Haskell Canyon.

 To reduce impacts to nesting birds SCE would implement APM BIO-1 which is to conduct pre-construction surveys for sensitive wildlife that may occur in the proposed Project area.
-SCE would also require the presence of a biological monitor during construction (APM BIO-5) and implementation of BMPs to minimize dust and runoff (APM BIO-4) to riparian areas.
+SCE would also require the presence of a biological monitor during construction (APM Bio 5) and implementation of BMPs to minimize dust and runoff (APM BIO-4) to riparian areas.
 In addition, impacts to listed riparian bird species (Impact B-11) would be reduced to a less-than-significant level (Class II) with the implementation of Mitigation Measure B-6 (Conduct Pre-construction Surveys and Monitoring for Breeding Birds).
 On NFS lands no construction would be authorized within RCA's, Mitigation Measure B-1b, to comply with the Forest Plan.
 This mitigation measure is required in addition to APMs BIO-1, BIO-4, and BIO-5 to ensure that listed riparian bird species are not significantly impacted by the proposed Project.